Matheus-Pombeiro/top_twelve_german_companies/README.md

 </div>
 <br>

 <p align='justify'>Looking at the chart it’s possible to see this performance through the years.
 The Merck KGaA’s revenue was growing until the end of 2019, when the COVID-19 pandemic started.
 Right after that, the company presented some difficulties to keep constant.
-Although, from 2022, when the pandemic ended, to 2024 Merck 	KGaA’s revenue has demonstrated a good stability, surpassing its best mark in 2019.</p>
+Although, from 2022, when the pandemic ended, to 2024 Merck 	KGaA’s revenue demonstrated a good stability, surpassing its best mark in 2019.</p>